LucasDelfino92/morrowindsharp/mw#.md

 [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069)
 Equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
-- Install the **WeaponSheathing 1.6-MWSE** main file.
-  - Right-click on **Data Files**.
-  - Click **Set as data files directory** and click **OK**.
-- Right-click on the installed file and click **Open in Explorer**.
-- Open **MWSE\mods\weaponSheathing\main.lua** using a text editor.
-- Comment out lines 230 to 232, 286 to 288, and 355 to 357.
-To comment a line, add -- at the start of the line.
-- Save your changes.

-> This solves a compatibility issue with Assetless No Glow, as Weapon Sheathing adds glow through other means to sheated ammunition, shields, and weapons.

-- Also install the **Morrowind Optimization Patch Weapon Sheathing Patch**.
+- Also install the **Morrowind Optimization Patch - Weapon Sheathing Patch**.
   - Right-click your installed Morrowind Optimization Patch file in the left pane, and click **Reinstall Mod**.
   - Check the following option in the BAIN installer:
     - [ ] 00 Core